joesingo/chores/README.md

 - The site uses HTTP basic auth and consists of only a single page at `/`
 - `chores.csv` is re-read on every page load, to support modifying the list of chores while the site is live
-- The last completion date of each chore is saved in a JSON file at `last_completed.json`